Bug report #5475

 I updated as "cause data corruption" as it actually replaces the original line by a shorter line at least for me).
 Even if you say "do not save" when you leave the edit session, some data are lost

-#8 Updated by Marco Hugentobler almost 12 years ago
+#8 Updated by Marco Hugentobler over 12 years ago

 If the insert of the new features fails, the user receives a descriptive error message and still has the possibility to adapt the primary key values, then commit again.